 - For property damages per accident - $20,000

-Vehicle Registration Fees in VA
+Fees to Renew Vehicle Registration in Virginia

-Licensees who perform a DMV vehicle registration renewal by visiting a VA DMV customer service center will be required to pay a $5 fee in addition to the regular price.
-If you want to avoid the aforementioned cost, you can send your request via mail instead of visiting an office.
-The online Virginia auto registration renewal gives applicants the option to save $1, provided they satisfy the conditions to renew via the Internet.
-Drivers who are eligible for a two- or three-year renewal will receive an additional discount of $2 when renewing for two years, or $3 if they renew for three years.
-For applicants renewing expired car registrations, the state's Department of Motor Vehicles will also charge a $10 late fee.
+Licensees who perform a DMV vehicle registration renewal by visiting a VA DMV customer service center will be required to pay a fee in addition to the regular price.
+If you need an auto registration renewal but want to avoid the aforementioned cost, you can send your request via mail instead of visiting an office.
+The online car registration renewal in VA gives applicants the option to save, provided they satisfy the conditions to renew via the Internet.
+Drivers who are eligible for a two- or three-year vehicle registration renewal will receive an additional discount when renewing for two years, or three years.
+For applicants renewing expired car registrations, the state's Department of Motor Vehicles will also charge a late fee.

-VA Vehicle Registration for Military Members
+How to Renew Car Registration for Virginia Military Members

-- It must be owned by a military member serving outside of the United States..
+- It must be owned by a military member serving outside of the United States.